nusdbsystem/HAKES/README.md

 HAKES is an embedding vector data search system.
 It features modular and disaggregated architecture designs across the three data management modules, data storage, vector search and embedding model hosting.
 It aims for resource efficiency and fine-grained scaling in cloud/clustered deployment.
 Moreover, HAKES provides a proof-of-concept (PoC) implementation of security-protection mode leveraging Intel Software Guard Extentions (SGX) to operate in untrusted environment.

+## VLDB 2025

+To reproduce our experiments in our VLDB 2025 paper, please consider the [HAKES-Search Repo](https://github.com/nusdbsystem/HAKES-Search), a cleaned codebase we used for paper submission.
+We will also release the instructions for experiment data preparation and the trained index parameters there.

 ## Key modules

 * `hakes-worker`: exposes Key-value and AKNN search interface.